Why you can’t stop nitpicking your partner

 “Why doesn’t he ever get up earlier than me?”

-Sometimes these judgments are completely valid and useful.
+Sometimes these judgments are valid and useful.
 If your partner never works or contributes to your family, that’s a valid reason to feel frustrated with them.

 For Cameron, these thoughts were a projection of her own frustrations with herself.